Dynatrace/dynatrace-api/metric-example/query-by-example.md

 builtin:apps.web.sessionDuration,APPLICATION-923D6049CBA84FBD,NEW_VISITOR,ROBOT,2019-04-09 13:31:00,4.61475E7
 ...
 ```
 Chaining multiple transformers together, we can derive a new metric from `builtin:apps.web.sessionDuration` that does exactly what we need.
-For this, we need `:filter` and `:merge` in our tool box.
+For this, we need `:filter` and `:splitBy` in our tool box.

 Examining the result data we see that additional dimensions tell us whether the numbers were recorded for new visitors or recurring ones and whether the visit was from a robot, a synthetic user or a real user.
 We are only interested in new visitors that are not robots.
 Whether they are synthetic or real is irrelevant for our use case.